hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/StringUtils/split.md

 Splits the provided text into an array.
 Default separator is " " The separator is not included in the returned String array.
-Adjacent separators are NOT treated as one separator.
+Adjacent separators are treated as one separator.
+Leading and tailing separators are not considered.

 ### Authors:
 * Benjamin VARGIN